programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

 |group|string|Variants for the Export Manager can be gatherd in groups and are available in the URLs area, then.
 Group names can be chosen arbitrarily, but there are only following translations available in easydb: **thumbnail** (small), **preview** (preview), **huge** (large).|
 |zoomable|boolean|If set, this variant is declared as zoomable.
 The frontend then displays the zoomer if desired.
 Only **PNG** and **JPEG** can be zoomed.|

-Here is a complete example of the eas_rights_management. yml file:
+Here is a complete example of the eas_rights_management.yml file:

 ```yaml
 eas: